Aden Flint: Sheffield Wednesday (loan)

 On 16 October 2020, Flint joined Sheffield Wednesday on a season-long loan.
 He made his debut the day later, starting away to Birmingham City, helping to keep a clean sheet.
 During the game away to Rotherham United, Flint would pick up a hamstring injury which would require surgery which would rule him out for a "few weeks minimum" according to manager Garry Monk.
 He wouldn't play for Sheffield Wednesday again as his loan would be cut short on 4 January 2021.

 Stoke City

 On 15 June 2022, Flint joined Stoke City a one-year contract.
+After playing in nine matches at the start of the season, Flint quickly fell out of favour with Alex Neil and was released by Stoke at the end of the 2022–23 season, his final appearance coming in a 4–0 home loss to Watford.

 Return to Sheffield Wednesday

 On 27 January 2023, Flint re-joined Sheffield Wednesday on loan for the rest of the season.
 He made his second-debut against Fleetwood Town the following day coming off the bench.

+Mansfield Town

+On 3 August 2023, Flint signed for League Two club Mansfield Town on an initial one-year deal with the option for a further season.
+He was a member of the Mansfield squad that earned promotion in third place, and was subsequently named in the PFA Team of the Year for League Two.

+On 7 May 2025, the club announced he would be released in June once his contract expired.

+Walsall

+On 21 July 2025, Flint signed for League Two club Walsall on a one-year contract.

 International career

 Flint's form at Alfreton Town during the early 2010–11 campaign earned him his first international call-up when Paul Fairclough named his within his 16-man England C squad for the friendly with Wales national semi-professional football team.
 He played the first 45 minutes in the 2–2 draw at Latham Park in Newtown, Wales.

 Flint was capped for a second and final time in October 2010 when he played the entire 90 minutes of England C's 1–0 away win at the Kadriorg Stadium, Tallinn against an Estonia U-23's in the International Challenge Trophy.

 When Flint signed for Swindon Town in January 2011, he became ineligible for selection for the England C squad so was unable to make the final squad for the International Challenge Trophy.